Robotics Traveling Van

 Project Overview

-The Traveling Robotics Van (RTV) project aims to develop portable, engaging robotic systems that introduce K–12 students to mechanical engineering, electronics, and programming.
-Our 2025–2026 project includes the development of two demonstration robots: a self-balancing pendulum robot (Robot 1) and a ball-on-beam control robot (Robot 2).
+The Robotics Traveling Van (RTV) project aims to develop portable, engaging robotic systems that introduce K–12 students to mechanical engineering, electronics, and programming.
+Our 2025–2026 project includes the development of two demonstration robots: an Inverted Pendulum Robot and a Ball Beam Balance Robot.
 These robots are designed to be durable, transportable, and educational, allowing future outreach teams to easily teach core STEM concepts through live demonstrations.

 Gallery